chinamike65/hugo-tuolesi/content/book2/book2en.md

 Master Wensaba was a master who became a Buddha.

-Master Wen Saba said that the most excellent way to eliminate karmic obstacles is: karmic obstacles are like darkness, blessings are like rays of light, the light of blessings completely eliminates the darkness of karmic obstacles in an instant, and the karmic obstacles disappear in an instant.
+Master Wen Saba said that the most excellent way to eliminate karmic obstacles is:

+karmic obstacles are like darkness, blessings are like rays of light, the light of blessings completely eliminates the darkness of karmic obstacles in an instant, and the karmic obstacles disappear in an instant.
 This blessing is very powerful.

 (6) Cultivating wisdom

 The sixth type of 100-syllable mantra visualization is the visualization of cultivating wisdom.

-All the pores of the practitioner visualize the word "Hu", and the word "Hu" emits immeasurable rays of light, and invites the Buddhas and Tathagatas to speak, argue, write, and broad, deep, quick, and bright wisdom, and then the Buddhas and Tathagatas His wisdom has become the Sword of Wisdom, Prajna Sutra, Manjushri Mantra, and Seed Mantra, which are integrated into the word "Hu", and the word "Hu" becomes a million times as bright as the sun's rays, eliminating all ignorance and darkness.
+All the pores of the practitioner visualize the word "Hum", and the word "Hum" emits immeasurable rays of light, and invites the Buddhas and Tathagatas to speak, argue, write, and broad, deep, quick, and bright wisdom, and then the Buddhas and Tathagatas His wisdom has become the Sword of Wisdom, Prajna Sutra, Manjushri Mantra, and Seed Mantra, which are integrated into the word "Hum", and the word "Hum" becomes a million times as bright as the sun's rays, eliminating all ignorance and darkness.

 (7) Infinite Vajrasattva